-As the science of organoids grows, more advanced technologies are required for designing, fabricating, maintaining, and functionalizing these systems.
-Microfluidic technology is capable of addressing some of the major challenges that organoid research is facing.
+As the science of organoids grows, more advanced technologies are required for designing, Microfluidic fabrication, maintaining, and functionalizing these systems.
+Microfluidics is capable of addressing some of the major challenges that organoid research is facing.

 The design parameters for any system are dictated by the desired application.
-Microfluidic organoid systems, also called organoid-on-chips might be used for a variety of applications including drug toxicity screening, cancer studies, disease modeling, and developmental research.
+Organoid produced in microfluidic devices, also called organoid-on-chips might be used for a variety of applications including drug toxicity screening, cancer studies, disease modeling, and developmental research.
 Depending on the desired application, the complexity of the system can differ.